bhritchie/bhritchie.github.io/_posts/2014-11-15-socrates-conception-of-knowledge.md

 That very tentative conclusion may be supported by the observation that although “account of the reason why” ([*aitias logismos*]) is not very perspicuous on its own, it is suggestive of the discussions of [techne] in the *Gorgias.* At 465a we have Socrates saying that “cookery”

-> is not a craft, but a knack, because it has no rational account > (*logos*) by which it applies the things it applies, to say what they > are by nature, so that it cannot say what is the explanation (*aitia*) > of each thing . . .
+> is not a craft, but a knack, because it has no rational account (*logos*) by which it applies the things it applies, to say what they are by nature, so that it cannot say what is the explanation (*aitia*) of each thing.
 (Irwin trans.)

 The point is reiterated at 501a with the example of medicine: